 Note: better altitude is the altitude with better SGR!

 Q: What is dynamic hydroplaning

 A: Dynamic hydroplaning develops at high-speeds during takeoffs or landings, but can persist to significantly slower speeds once it occurs.
 It does not begin unless some groundspeed is exceeded.
+Also can appear when we have puddles.
 It leaves no physical evidence on tyre or runway surface.
 Dynamic hydroplaning occurs when the groundspeed (in knots) is at least 8.73 times the square root of the tire pressure (in PSI) of the main tires.

 Note: Gleim explanation